ThatsNiceGuy/ab350-gaming-hack/README.md

 **I will not be providing support for this EFI if you have issues copy/pasting it to use yourself but if you find actual issues with the EFI (eg. a boot arg to make it work better), please leave a GitHub issue.**
 Contributions are welcomed to make this better for everyone.

+## Important info
+- Based on OpenCore 0.5.4

 ## Intended system config
 - A Gigabyte AB350 Gaming 1 motherboard, rev 1.0 on the F50 BIOS
 - AMD Ryzen 5 1600 CPU